chin4d0ll/sugarglitch-realops/SESSION_SYSTEM_READY.md

 - 💾 Backup and recovery
 - 🌐 Browser automation ready

-⚠️ SECURITY NOTES:
+⚠️ SECURITY NOTES
 ==================

 - Session data is encrypted locally
 - Keep sessionid values private
 - Sessions expire and need refresh
 - Use session validation before extraction

-🎉 THE SYSTEM IS READY FOR ACTION!
+🎉 THE SYSTEM IS READY FOR ACTION
 ==================================

 Once you capture a valid Instagram session, you'll have a complete session management infrastructure for reliable Instagram data extraction.